James Island · Mobile Automotive Locksmith

 The everyday commuter cars taking the Connector downtown.
 A healthy mix of older transponder keys and newer remotes.

-Then the County Park version in a packed festival lot, and the worst case anywhere — a fob locked in a hot car with a child or a pet inside.
-That last one I treat as an emergency: call 911 first, then me.
+Then the Folly Road version — beach-bound cars locking keys at a gas stop on the way in, sand-and-salt fobs that quit on the way back.
+And the worst case anywhere, a fob locked in a hot car with a child or a pet.
+That one I treat as an emergency: call 911 first, then me.

 Damage-free entry